WSPR-TX XP Plus Transmitter

 The product comes with an external GPS antenna, a WiFi antenna and a USB cable but without a power adapter.
 (USB phone charger can be used)

-At the time of this writing (October 2023) there is now support for the WiFi in the Firmware.
+At the time of this writing (October 2023) there is no support for the WiFi in the Firmware.

 Future firmware may include support for WiFi to be used for timing from NTP servers and/or to be used for configuration of the device.